Dhana009/FlowHub/flowhub-core/docs/flows/flow-1-auth/prd.md

 10. User confirms new password
 11. System validates password strength
 12. System validates passwords match
+13. **System checks if new password is different from current password**
+    - **If new password matches current password:** System shows error: "New password must be different from your current password"
+    - **If new password is different:** Proceed to next step
-13. System updates password in database
+14. System updates password in database
-14. System shows success message: "Password updated successfully"
+15. System shows success message: "Password updated successfully"
-15. User is redirected to login page
+16. User is redirected to login page

 ### **Sign-Up Flow:**
 1. User clicks "Sign Up" link on login page